 Deleting multiple emails can be easy, or it can be really, really cumbersome.

-Two factors determine which it’s going to be: your criteria for which emails you want to delete, and the capabilities of your email program.
+Two factors determine which it's going to be: your criteria for which emails you want to delete and the capabilities of your email program or website.

-While I can’t show you what works in every email program or interface, I’ll review a couple of common techniques to make this easier.
-Those techniques are useful for more than deleting email, and they work in arenas other than email as well.
+While I can't show you what works everywhere, I'll review a couple of common techniques to make this easier.
+Those techniques are useful for more than deleting email, since they work in other arenas as well.

 Become a Patron of Ask Leo! and go ad-free!